Richard Swinefield: Episcopate

+Cantilupe's canonization did not take place until 1320, after Swinefield's death.

 Death and legacy

-Richard Swinefield died on 15 March 1317, and was buried in Hereford Cathedral, where a memorial in the transept's north wall depicts him in bishop's robes and holding a building.
+Swinefield died on 15 March 1317, and was buried in Hereford Cathedral, where a memorial in the transept's north wall depicts him in bishop's robes and holding a building.
 Two of his nephews were given offices within the diocese, with John given the precentorship in Hereford Cathedral, and Gilbert made the chancellor there.
 Another possible relative was Richard Swinfield, who also held a prebend in the diocese.